DataDog/integrations-core/zk/README.md

   logs_enabled: true
   ```

-* Add this configuration setup to your `zk.yaml` file to start collecting your Zookeeper Logs:
+* Add this configuration block to your `zk.yaml` file to start collecting your Zookeeper Logs:

   ```
   logs: